enes-erenn/asocial/README.md

 ## Features

 - Database Authentication (Register / Login with email)
-- Searchs for contacts
+- Search for a contact
-- Sending Messages
+- Send Message by realtime